 After serving a six-year term on the Truman Alumni Board, Sharon remains active with the University as a member of the executive committee of the St. Louis chapter.

-In her retirement, Sharon stays busy with community volunteering.
-She currently serves on the Board of Directors of Fathers Support Center, a non-profit in St. Louis dedicated to bettering the lives of children through parenting programs, job training and placement, legal services and supplemental support.
+In her retirement, Sharon stays busy with community volunteering and the fabric arts.
+She currently serves on the Board of Directors of Fathers’ Support Center, a non-profit in St. Louis dedicated to fostering healthy relationships by strengthening families and communities.

 John Thompson Jr. (’92) from Chicago, Ill.

 A native of Williamsville, Ill., John Thompson Jr. (’92) is a partner and head of investment solutions for the Institutional Advisory Solutions practice where he manages asset allocation portfolios for Aon Hewitt’s clients.
 He works with clients to design model portfolios, analyze investment strategies and recommend changes in client products and services.
 He is also a member of the U.S. Aon Hewitt Investment Committee.
 With a focus on individual investors and behavioral finance, in addition to traditional institutional quality asset allocation, he has constructed and overseen the development of several asset allocation programs.